pierre-roth/rstar-arc/weekly_progress_report.md

   - Fine-tuning: LoRA vs. full model
     - I want the model to gain an understanding of grid, patterns, symmetry, etc.

+### Week 5 (31.03.2025)

+- **Work planned**:
+  - rollout-index based examples ("rotating examples")
+  - variable temperature rollouts
+  - enhance quality and quantity of handwritten examples
+  - finish designing custom agent for first round
+  - Implement sft data metadata saving:
+    - for analysis/thesis writing
+    - for choosing the best solutions using Q values (SFT)
+    - potentially collecting positive-negative pairs for first version of reward model (PPM)
+  - thoroughly test this agent and the methodology and select appropriate hyperparameters
+  - Conduct "Round 1" sft data generation by doing a massive number of rollouts on A100s with 14B model and big context window length
+  - Assess situation after generation: good enough training set coverage or not??
+  - Select and clean SFT data
+  - Augment SFT data (including validation to make sure the solution generalizes to all re-ARC examples)
+  - Fine-tuning:
+    - select appropriate method
+    - write code to do it
+    - select reasonable hyperparameters
+    - train "cheap" first version
+    - do some testing and go from there

+- **Work done**:
+  -

+- **Issues and Questions**:
+  -